SeroRonin/JhinRoR2/README.md

 #

 ### Skins
-> Each skin supports unique SFX and VFX.
+> Each skin may have its own unique SFX and VFX.
 Creating these assets for each is a painfully tedious process, and as such, only a few skins will have support.
 The others will only be added if I find the motivation to do so.

 | Skin              |Available           | Unique SFX         | Unique VFX	       |
 |:------------------|:------------------:|:------------------:|:------------------:|